We covered what watch magnetization is and how to tell if a watch is magnetized, what devices to use in order to demagnetize them.

 You can learn more about Panerai on our feature on Italian watch brands here.

 IWC Schaffhausen’s Ingenieur Automatic is an homage to the technical engineering expertise in the 1950s.
-This watch was created by IWC watchmakers with a goal of creating not only a powerful and accurate watch but also have an ability to prevent shock and magnetic fields.
+This watch was created by IWC watchmakers with the goal of creating not only a powerful and accurate watch but also have an ability to prevent shock and magnetic fields.

 Introduced in 1989, the IWC Ingenieur Automatic has a number of different models, and one of the most popular is the Ingenieur 500’000 A/m, which has a balance spring made from niobium-zirconium alloy.
 According to IWC, this model was tested with magnetic resonance scanners and was able to endure up to 3.7 million A/m, which then set a world record for antimagnetic watches.